Joint Nursing Science Ph.D. Program

 Students who are enrolled in the Joint Nursing Science Ph.D. program will be divided evenly between UA and UAH for administrative purposes.
 Applicants who are employees of either UA or UAH will be enrolled in the University of their employment because of the restriction that employee tuition waivers can only be used on the campus of the individual’s employment.

-The Joint PhD program requires students to visit campus for three days in May each year they are in the program for an intensive experience.
-The first year intensive is planned to orient students to courses and the university resources and will be held May 8 – 10, 2019.
+The Joint PhD program requires students to visit campus for three days in the Summer each year they are in the program for an intensive experience.
 This is a mandatory intensive experience and all students are expected to attend.